 - Be solutions-oriented.
 Try to approach the conversation with a helpful attitude: after all, you’re trying to help your boss be better at managing; it’s really all about that team effort.

 - Give positive feedback, too.
 Just as you probably like to know that you’ve done a job well, your boss will appreciate it, too.
 Be sure to give them positive feedback for things like clearly laying out expectations for a project or pushing back a deadline so you don’t feel overwhelmed.

 There are a number of topics about which you may need to give your boss feedback.
 Some of the most popular include: your workload, (mis)communication, project management, and managing expectations.

 1. Your workload.Your workload can be difficult to manage, and burnout is real.
 It can be scary to realize you’re overwhelmed, or on the verge of being so.
 But in the end, it’s better for you, your boss, and your company to be honest about your limits, before it becomes a serious problem.
 Coming to the discussion with your boss with some solutions or adjustments will make you feel prepared and help your boss realize how much thought you’ve put into the situation.

-Try these scripts and solutions:
+Try these scripts for addressing your workload: